genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 Affymetrix microarrays normalisation
 ************************************

-**Action**: to perform normalisation of Affymetrix microarray assays.
+**Action**: to perform normalisation of Affymetrix microarray data.

-To normalize Affymetrix microarrays the application uses RMA (Robust Multi-array Average) method.
+To normalize Affymetrix microarrays the application uses Robust Multi-array Average (RMA) method.
 First, the raw intensity values are background corrected, log2 transformed and then quantile normalized.
 Next a linear model is fit to the normalized data to obtain an expression measure for each probe set on each array.
 For more on RMA, see `this paper`_.

 .. _this paper: https://jhu.pure.elsevier.com/en/publications/exploration-normalization-and-summaries-of-high-density-oligonucl-5

-As a next step, the normalised microarray samples can be assessed using the **Microarray Quality Control** application to detect and remove potential outliers.
-Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis or Test Differential Expression.
+The normalised data can be assessed with the **Microarray quality control** application enabling you to detect potential outliers and probably remove them from the downstream analysis.
+Good quality data can be further processed with **Dose response analysis** or **Test differential expression for microarrays** applications.

 The application is based on the affy_ R package.